Shaurya-Srivastav/Self-Driving-Car-Simulation-Using-Neural-Networks-and-Machine-Learning/README.md

   - The car's sensors can read the traffic.
   - if the car collides with the traffic, the car stops and turns grey as if it crashed.

+* Made with the help of Dr. Radu Mariescu-Istodor! *